chuntat/Sitecore-MTL-Custom-Content/README.md

 ## Introduction:
 Hi my name is Chun Tat (CT), Solution Engineer in covering Asia markets.
-If you're here, it should mean that you're interested to get Sitecore content blocks into your Email Studio Editor.
-You will also need to create an Installed Package in your MC Account and a new Heroku project to host this.
+If you're here, it means that you're interested to get Sitecore content blocks into your Email Studio Editor.
+Do note that you will also need to create an Installed Package in your MC Account and a new Heroku project to host this.

+For more information, visit: https://developer.salesforce.com/docs/atlas.en-us.mc-app-development.meta/mc-app-development/content-sdk.htm

 Basically there are a couple of files in this Github repo where you can use.